benhannafin/gleesons_analysis/README.md

 The dashboard was developed using real POS sales data from Gleesons.

 The real dataset is not included in this GitHub repository because it contains private business information.
-Instead, I have included a simulated/anonymised dataset with the same structure.
+Instead, I have included a simulated dataset with the same structure.

 The public dataset includes fields such as: